dantenetwork/cross-chain-demo/README.md

-# Demos for Multichain Interoperation
+# Demos for Omniverse Interoperation

-This `repo` provides demos showing common message communication and contracts invocation between multi-chains.
+This `repo` provides demos showing common message communication and contracts invocation between Flow Testnet and other chains(Currently Rinkeby is ready).
 This is a "Nightly" branch for development.
 New features will be published here as soon as we make progresses.
-The test network is planned to be online in early Q3(2022).
+The Testnet for omniverse dApp developers is ready now.

 # Current Work flow
 We provide two situations: